19hours/sg-statutes/Acts/Residential Property Act.md

 (10) The Registrar, before registering any instrument of transfer in respect of any residential property made in favour of a housing developer, may require a statutory declaration together with an undertaking from that housing developer to be endorsed on the instrument of transfer in such form as he may require; and the Registrar has the power to refuse to accept or to register the instrument of transfer unless the statutory declaration and undertaking made by that housing developer has been endorsed on the instrument of transfer itself.

-(11) For the purposes of this section, “housing developer” means —
+(11) In this section, “housing developer” means —

 (a) any person who is not a citizen of Singapore;

-(b) a foreign company, a converted foreign company, a society or a converted society;
+(b) a foreign company, a converted foreign company, a foreign limited liability partnership, a converted foreign limited liability partnership, a society or a converted society;

-(c) a Singapore company which has not complied with section 10(1) and (2); or
+(c) a Singapore company which has not complied with section 10(1) and (2);

-(d) a Singapore society which has not complied with section 16(1) and (2),
+(d) a Singapore society which has not complied with section 16(1) and (2); or

+(e) a Singapore limited liability partnership which has not complied with section 10A(1),

-who or which constructs or intends to construct dwelling-houses for sale to citizens or approved purchasers or flats comprised in buildings containing 6 or more storeys (including the ground floor), whether or not such person, company or society is licensed or required to be licensed as a housing developer under the Housing Developers (Control and Licensing) Act [Cap.
-130].
+who or which constructs or intends to construct dwelling-houses for sale to citizens or approved purchasers or flats comprised in buildings containing 6 or more storeys (including the ground floor), whether or not such person, company, limited liability partnership or society is licensed or required to be licensed as a housing developer under the Housing Developers (Control and Licensing) Act (Cap.
+130).

+[17/2005 wef 15/07/2005]

 ### Exemption

 32\.—(1) The Minister may, if he considers it to be in the economic interest of Singapore or for any other cause which appears to him necessary or expedient or if in his opinion the circumstances so warrant, from time to time, by regulations or by notification in theGazetteor otherwise, exempt permanently or for such period or periods as he may think fit and subject to such conditions as he may consider necessary, from all or any of the provisions of this Act —

-(a) any person, company, society, association or other organisation or body, or any class, type or category of any of the same; and
+(a) any person, company, limited liability partnership, society, association or other organisation or body, or any class, type or category of any of the same; and

 (b) any land or dwelling-house or any part of any land or dwelling-house or any class, type or category of dwelling-houses.